-- 1. Animals exhibited as Market livestock will be weighed in during designated official fair weigh in to determine if they meet the desired market weights.
+- Each youth that sell an animal in the Premium Sale will be required to fill out a W-9 and must be turned in by 9:00pm Thursday of fair to the Fair board office.
+These forms will be kept by the Fair Board. - Animals exhibited as Market livestock will be weighed in during designated official fair weigh in to determine if they meet the desired market weights.
 (Refer to arrival times under Market Livestock Rules.) - a.
-Only ONE animal will be sold per exhibitor.
+Only one animal will be sold per exhibitor.
 If two or more species are shown, exhibitor must make the choice of which animal sales.
 This must be reported to the 4-H Agent by 9:00 p.m.
 Thursday night of fair week, otherwise highest placing animal will be listed on the sale bill.
-Animals going through Cherokee County Fair Premium sale can continue on for further exhibit and premium sales.

-- 2. All livestock must be shown in their respective market classes to sell. - 3.
-Sale order will be determined by the judge beginning with the Grand & Reserve Champion.
+Animals going through Cherokee County Fair Premium sale can continue on for further exhibit and premium sales. - 3.
+All livestock must be shown in their respective market classes to sell. - Sale order will be determined by the judge beginning with the Grand & Reserve Champion.
 Then 1st Blue and down.
-Species order rotates each year. - 4.
-All animals accepted in the sale must be sold for premium to the highest bidder in the auction ring. - 5.
-Auction of animal entries will start at 7:00 p.m. on Saturday, of fair. - 6.
-Each exhibitor, unless he/she has obtained prior permission from the grievance committee, must be present to sell his/her animal at the Livestock Sale. - Each 4-H/FFA/HYA member who sells an animal at the sale will be required to purchase a "Livestock Buyer Plaque" to be given to the buyer of his animals and will be required to pay their part of a newspaper advertisement which will list and thank all sale buyers.
+Species order rotates each year. - All animals accepted in the sale must be sold for premium to the highest bidder in the auction ring. - 6.
+Auction of animal entries will start at 7:00 pm on Saturday, of fair. - 7.
+Each exhibitor, unless he/she has obtained prior permission from the grievance committee, must be present to sell his/her animal at the Livestock Sale. - Each 4-H/FFA/HYA member who sells an animal at the sale will be required to purchase a "Livestock Buyer Plaque" to be given to the buyer of his/her animal and will be required to pay their part of a newspaper advertisement which will list and thank all sale buyers.

-ROUND ROBIN FITTING AND SHOWING
+ROUND ROBIN SHOWMANSHIP